-S41.
+S39.
 Force Account Dollar Limits

-The Public Contract Code allows counties to utilize in-house workers for construction projects up to \$45,000 in value under a Force Account.
-While the Force Account Dollar Limit was increased from \$30,000 to \$45,000, this threshold is simply too low.
-Construction costs have increased significantly over the past several years, resulting in many smaller projects exceeding the \$45,000 limit and requiring them to be bid.
+The Public Contract Code allows counties to utilize in-house workers for construction projects up to \$60,000 in value under a Force Account.
+While the Force Account Dollar Limit was increased from \$45,000 to \$60,000, this threshold is simply too low.
+Construction costs have increased significantly over the past several years, resulting in many smaller projects exceeding the \$60,000 limit and requiring them to be bid.
+Cost escalation is averaging 10% on an annual basis the past three years.
 Bidding these smaller projects increases the overall project costs and, in many cases, it is difficult to find contractors willing to bid on these projects.